Charlie's Blog: Thoughts From the Straight Edge

 I am into being smart.
 There are only two drugs that make you smarter.
 These would be caffeine and nicotine.
 But since tobacco is harmful and isn't smart, this leaves caffeine.
 Consequently, I drink a lot of coffee.
 Coffee does not cloud the mind.
 It clears the mind.

-This clarity of mind is why I am into quitting social media, deep work, reading, and writing.
+This clarity of mind is why I am into quitting social media, doing deep work, reading, and writing.
 Your mind is like a blade which you can sharpen with focus or dull with substances.
 This is why "straight edge" is a great term.
 Your mind should be as sharp as a straight razor.

 I don't know what Mac Miller's official cause of death will be.
 There is just one thing I know about the guy.
 He was incredibly stupid.
 It didn't have to be this way, but he chose to get stupid on drugs.
 We can lament the waste of talent, but Miller is the one who wasted it.
 Don't be a Mac Miller.
 Choose to be alcohol and drug free.
 Choose to be smart instead of stupid.